EndPointCorp/end-point-blog/2023/04/ssh-host-key.md

 Connection closed
 ```

+In this article, we will explore the host key verification process and discuss ways to handle the non-matching host key issue to establish the connection.

 ### Host keys

 By default, OpenSSH automatically generates a public-private key pair on the server and stores it in `/etc/ssh`.
-These keys, known as host keys, are created using several encryption algorithms including RSA, DSA, ECDSA, and ED25519.
+These keys, known as host keys, are created using several encryption algorithms including RSA, DSA, ECDSA, and ed25519.

 The pair of private and public keys is available on the host server at the path `/etc/ssh`.